Parallax Error Beheads You: Songs

 Jacobs singled out the track "The Entertainment" as a "good example of my obsession with trying to make unpredictable music", and was an attempt at creating a mini-LP in one song, stating that he "would probably have said 'no, that's not done yet' several times" during its creation.
-"Number Our Days" is a "weird" XTC-inspired song about a guy who loses his faith after an unpleasant incident, with Jacobs describing it as a "perfect" pop song that culminates in a "Satanic" coda that is "in every key and no key at all".
+"Number Our Days" is a "weird" XTC-inspired song about a person who loses his faith after an unpleasant incident, with Jacobs describing it as a "perfect" pop song that culminates in a "satanic" coda that is "in every key and no key at all".
 "Glycaemic Index Blues" was recorded "off the grid", in which all the sounds were played by hand rather than sequenced, "hence the queasy BPM and slippery rhythms".
-Jacobs made extensive use of a hardware Autotune module on the album's vocals, which were taken up "to the max" for this particular track.
+Jacobs made extensive use of a hardware autotune module on the album's vocals, which were taken up "to the max" for this particular track.

 For the closing track "Until We Die", Jacobs attempted to create a vibe based on the song "Our Song" by Yes, stating that he "always loved songs where the singing surprises you by starting late" and that he enjoyed writing the "ridiculous, overblown" lyrics for it.
-The track is also the album's longest, running just over 11 minutes.
+The track is also the album's longest, running just over eleven minutes.
 The song took nine months to record, and its extensive production proved too much for the Amiga's memory drive, so Jacobs had to save it on two floppy disks and stitch both parts together manually.